smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 whole team.
 It can be easy to blame the individual for their actions, but it is important to take the time to help them understand how to avoid these issues and learn from what happened.
-Perhaps they were having a bad day or did not know about the build and tests that were available.
+Perhaps they were having a bad day or did not know about the available build and tests.
 If they have not seen the tests in action then build/test breaks are a great a learning opportunity.

-Tests that are easily broken fall into another category.
+Another category is easily broken tests.
 When these tests fail from the slightest change it can be from brittle tests or overly complicated code.
-Mocking in tests begin to introduce fragile tests that mirror the functionality being tested too closely.
+Mocking in tests can begin to introduce fragile tests that mirror the functionality being tested too closely.
 These restrictive tests do not provide enough flexibility for other implementations by the class(es) being tested.